ClouDesire/docusaurus/docs/channel.md

 * reseller marketplaces: https://_reseller\_unique\_username_.**resellers**.parent\_domain\_name.com
 * distributor marketplaces: https://_distributor\_unique\_username_.**distributors**.parent\_domain\_name.com

-In order to be able to activate the above mechanism, the platform should be able to dynamically create DNS records for the _parent\_domain\_name_ (a wildcard SSL certificate is required).
+To be able to activate the above mechanism, the platform should be able to dynamically create DNS records for the _parent\_domain\_name_ (a wildcard SSL certificate is required).